slashtechno/dash-of-pi/README.md

 - microSD 16GB+
 - 5V/2.5A power

 ## Raspberry Pi Camera Setup (IMX219)

-`scripts/install.sh` grabs the official `rpicam-apps` tools (the Bookworm rename of `libcamera-*`) and handles the camera overlay for you.
-Here is the short version:
+Dash of Pi automatically detects CSI cameras and uses the native libcamera stack (rpicam-vid) for capture—no configuration needed.

+**Setup:**

+`scripts/install.sh` handles camera detection and overlay configuration.
+If you have a CSI camera:

 1. **Plug the camera in while the Pi is off.** Follow the [official guide](https://www.raspberrypi.com/documentation/accessories/camera.html) for the ribbon cable and, on Pi 5/CM5, the 22-pin adapter.
-2. **Run the installer.** `sudo ./scripts/install.sh` now defaults to Raspberry Pi’s auto-detect, so no extra overlay work is needed.
+2. **Run the installer:** `sudo ./scripts/install.sh`
-  Want to pin the IMX219 overlay?
-Run `DASH_OF_PI_CAMERA_SENSOR=imx219 sudo ./scripts/install.sh` (add `,cam0` yourself when using CAM0 on Pi 5/CM5).
-3. **Reboot when prompted** so the overlay takes effect.
+3. **Reboot when prompted.**
-4. **Spot-check with rpicam** before launching Dash of Pi:
+4. **Verify** with rpicam before launching Dash of Pi:
    ```bash
    rpicam-still --list-cameras
    rpicam-hello -t 2000
    ```
-   You should see a Sony IMX219 entry and a preview window.
+5. **Start Dash of Pi.** It will auto-detect the camera and begin recording.

 > Different sensor?
-Follow the [official docs](https://www.raspberrypi.com/documentation/accessories/camera.html) and open a PR with what worked—we’ll gladly add it.
+Follow the [official docs](https://www.raspberrypi.com/documentation/accessories/camera.html) and open a PR with what worked—we'll gladly add it.
 ## Deployment

 See docker-compose.yml or scripts/install.sh for systemd setup.